lalit0801/form-2/README.md

 # form-2
-this is the second project i.e. a registration form
+This is a registration form made using HTML